oliviafabreschi/SQL_assignments/README.md

-SQL assignments for a 2022 course.
+SQL assignments for a 2022 course and a 2023 course.